YibinWu/Works-Show/README.md

 An accurate and reliable navigation system is essential for an autonomous vehicle to operate effectively and safely.
 It is difficult, if not impossible, to realize precision self-localization for ground vehicles in various scenarios by using a single type or two types sensor.
 Thus, multisensor(>2) fusion navigation seems of great significance for this challenging application.
 The vision based simutaneous localization and mapping system has attracted huge interests in both academic and industial community due to its low-cost and ability to percept the environment around the vehicle.
 <br/>
-I think it is an interesting and exciting direction to research multisensor fusion navigation for mobile robots.
+I think it is an interesting and exciting direction to research multisensor fusion navigation for mobile robots to meet various requirements.
 Although abundant related works have been proposed and many problems have been solved well, challengies are existed such as building and reusing long-term map, V-SLAM (or VI-SLAM) in large scale area, indoor and outdoor continuous decimeter-level positioning and so on.
 Following are some study notes summarized by myself when learning V-SLAM.

 ***Introduction of EPnP*** in the repo is an introduction of the EPnP (proposed by Computer Vision Laboratory at EPFL) algorithm with detailed equations derivation.
 <br/>